-You need to login to use IP surveillance.
+You need to login to use the IP Surveillance software system.
 There are two privileges in the account-password system: the admin (administrator) and the general user.

-If you have the administrator privilege, you have the right to do the following:
+If you have administrator privileges, you have the right to do the following: